 In this lecture, Taner Akçam talks about his new book “Killing Orders.”
-This book both brings to light documents either hidden or destroyed by the Turkish government that contain the killing orders, and demonstrates the authenticity of these orders, which had been signed by Ottoman Interior Minister Talat Pasha.
+This book both brings to light documents either hidden or destroyed by the Turkish government that contain the killing orders and demonstrates the authenticity of these orders, which had been signed by Ottoman Interior Minister Talat Pasha.
 This work removes a cornerstone from the denialist edifice and further establishes the historicity of the Armenian Genocide.
-These findings represent an earthquake in the field of Armenian Genocide and will contribute enormously to the fight for recognition.
+These findings represent an earthquake in the field of the Armenian Genocide and will contribute enormously to the fight for recognition.

 Taner Akçam is a Turkish-German historian and sociologist.
 He is one of the first Turkish academics to acknowledge the Armenian Genocide.
 His new book Killing Orders can be bought here.